datadominik/CarND-Capstone/README.md

 # CarND-Capstone Project
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+The goal of this project is to implement core functionalities of a self-driving car:

+- Traffic light detection
+- Waypoint following
+- Control

 ## System Architecture

+The figure below shows the system architecture comprising the __Perception__, the __Planning__ and the __Control__ subsystem.
+The __Perception__ subsystem is responsible for traffic light detection.
+The __Planning__ subsystem provides a trajectory that the vehicle shall follow and the __Control__ subsystem generates steering, throttle and break commands based in the received trajectory.
+Each subsystem will be described in more detail in the following sections.

 <figure>
 <a href="url"><img src="./imgs/system_architecture.png" height="480" width="1024" ></a>